ray-project/ray/doc/source/tune.rst

-Ray.tune: Efficient distributed hyperparameter search
+Ray.tune: Efficient Distributed Hyperparameter Search
 =====================================================

 This document describes Ray.tune, a hyperparameter tuning tool for long-running tasks such as RL and deep learning training.
 It has the following features: